Designing interservice communication for microservices

 The Ingestion service uses Event Hubs to send asynchronous messages to the Scheduler service.
 Asynchronous messages are necessary to implement the load-leveling that is required for ingestion.

 The Account, Delivery, Package, Drone, and Third-party Transport services all expose internal REST APIs.
 The Scheduler service calls these APIs to carry out a user request.
 One reason to use synchronous APIs is that the Scheduler needs to get a response from each of the downstream services.
 A failure in any of the downstream services means the entire operation failed.
 However, a potential issue is the amount of latency that is introduced by calling the backend services.

 If any downstream service has a non-transient failure, the entire transaction should be marked as failed.
-To handle this case, the Scheduler service sends an asynchronous message to the Supervisor, so that the Supervisor can schedule compensating transactions, as described in the chapter Ingestion and workflow.
+To handle this case, the Scheduler service sends an asynchronous message to the Supervisor, so that the Supervisor can schedule compensating transactions.

 While a drone is in flight, the Drone service sends events that contain the drone's current location and status.
 The Delivery service listens to these events in order to track the status of a delivery.

 When the status of a delivery changes, the Delivery service sends a delivery status event, such as